Lifestyle and Shopping in Florence

 To some, the pace in Florence might appear slow, but change is always in the air.
 Most people are attracted to the strong creative energy that still lingers in the streets; left over from the force that gave birth to the Renaissance.

 The city has a rich cultural life along with a continual string of similarly inspired events happening in and around town.
-Apart from the well-known museums, churches, monuments, and piazzas, expats will find plenty to see and do in the form of modern art galleries, parks, cafés, bookshops, and cinemas (one shows movies in English).
-The expat lifestyle will quickly become alight with the buzz of scheduled exhibitions, performances and an evolving culinary culture.
+Apart from the well-known museums, churches, monuments and piazzas, expats will find plenty to see and do in the form of modern art galleries, parks, cafés, bookshops and cinemas.
+An expat’s lifestyle will quickly buzz with scheduled exhibitions, performances and an evolving culinary culture.

-For the Florentines, socializing starts in the morning with a coffee at the local bar where people discuss everything: weather, sports, current events, and everything in between.
+For Florentines, socializing starts in the morning with a coffee at the local bar, where people discuss weather, sports, current events and everything in between.
 Early in the evening, locals return to trendy cafés and bars for an aperitivo.
-They enjoy and appreciate their Tuscan cooking along with many other cuisines, such as Japanese, Spanish, American, Brazilian, Chinese, Indian, and Thai.
+They enjoy and appreciate their Tuscan cooking along with many other cuisines, such as Japanese, Spanish, American, Brazilian, Chinese, Indian and Thai.

-It's difficult not to become absorbed into the art of eating well, and for expats who enjoy mealtime preparation, two open markets sell fresh fruits, vegetables, meats, fish, cheese, pasta, and bread: Mercato Centrale and Mercato di Sant’Ambrogio.
-Many ethnic markets have popped up around town if you are looking for something more exotic.
+It's difficult not to become absorbed into the art of eating well, and for expats who enjoy mealtime preparation, two open markets sell fresh fruits, vegetables, meats, fish, cheese, pasta and bread: Mercato Centrale and Mercato di Sant’Ambrogio.
+Many ethnic markets have popped up around town for expats looking for something more exotic.

 Shopping in Florence

 Florence has become a shopping haven for both locals and tourists.